Employment Discrimination Lawyer

 Dedicated Employment Law Representation From a Hard Working Attorney Practicing in New Jersey and Pennsylvania

-At the Law Office of Patrick Flanigan, we represent employees throughout Philadelphia and surrounding regions in Pennsylvania and New Jersey in the areas of employment discrimination law, sexual harassment, wage and hour law, and workers’ compensation.
+At the Law Office of Patrick Flanigan, we represent employees throughout Philadelphia and surrounding regions in Pennsylvania and New Jersey in the areas of employment discrimination law, sexual harassment, wage and hour law.
 We also help people with Social Security Disability denial appeals in Pennsylvania, New Jersey, and Delaware.

 Attorney Patrick Flanigan knows the meaning of hard work, and our firm capitalizes on this ethic to offer sound legal counsel and aggressive advocacy to clients involved in employment law disputes.